Earl Shilton: Saxon and Danish periods

 Earl Shilton lay in the kingdom of the Middle Angles.
 Middle Anglia and Mercia were built around the River Trent and the rivers that flow into it, such as the Soar.

 The first recorded attacks on Saxon England by Viking raiders came at the end of the eighth century.
 Being well inland, early Viking raids did not affect the villagers of Earl Shilton but in 874—875 a great heathen army of Danes moved up the River Trent and into the heart of Mercia.
 They attacked and overran Nottingham before moving their ships along the River Trent into north Leicestershire.

 Domesday records show that Shultone had 5 ploughlands worth 5 shillings at the time of Edward the Confessor.
 Shultone’s neighbour, the village of Barwell, stood on the lands of Leofric, Earl of Mercia (John Lawrence).

 Early Medieval Earl Shilton

 Grandmesnil

-Following the Norman Conquest William besieged and captured the city of Leicester in 1068, about two years after the Battle of Hastings.
+Following the Norman Conquest William the Conqueror besieged and captured the city of Leicester in 1068, about two years after the Battle of Hastings.
 William handed the government of Leicester over to Hugh de Grandmesnil, one of the Norman adventurers.
 He also gave de Grandmesnil 100 manors for his services, 65 of them in Leicestershire, including Earl Shilton.
 He was appointed sheriff of the county of Leicester.
 He married Adeliza, daughter of Ivo, Count of Beaumont-sur-l'Oise.
 Hugh de Grandmesnil and his wife, who died in 1087, had five sons and as many daughters together.